Quantum ergodicity for shrinking balls in arithmetic hyperbolic manifolds: Young's machinery for the modular surface and product formulae

 (see also \cite[Eq.~(4.2)]{young}).
 By Hoffstein-Lockhart \cite[Thm.~0.1]{hoffstein} the $L$-values $ L(1, \Sym^2 u) $ and $ L(1, \Sym^2 u_j) $ are of moderate growth, namely we have

 As the convexity bound for $ L(1/2, u \otimes \Sym^2 u_j) $ is

 we see that any subconvexity bound of the form $ o(t_j) $ implies the QUE conjecture.
 In particular, the generalized Riemann hypothesis (GRH) implies the QUE conjecture with the predicted rate of convergence.
-A similar product formula to (\ref{tripleproductcompletedfunctions}) holds if we replace the Hecke-Maa{\ss} cusp form by an Eisenstein series:
+A similar product formula to (\ref{tripleproductcompletedfunctions}) holds if we replace the Hecke--Maa{\ss} cusp form by an Eisenstein series:

 (see \cite[Eq.~(17)]{luo_quantum_1995} or \cite[Prop.~2.8]{humphries}).
 The Archimedean part of the product appearing on the right-hand side of this identity is similar to the previous one appearing in (\ref{watsonformula2}) and has an asymptotic behaviour $ \asymp \gamma_2(t_j,t)$.